NBISweden/workshop-reproducible-research/docs/snakemake.md

 ![alt text](jobgraph.svg)

 The main difference here is that now each node is a job instead of a rule.
 You can see that the wildcards used in each job are also displayed.
 Another difference is the dotted lines around the nodes.
-A dotted line is Snakemake's way of indicating that this rule doesn't need to be re-run in order to generate `a_b.txt`.
+A dotted line is Snakemake's way of indicating that this rule doesn't need to be rerun in order to generate `a_b.txt`.
 Validate this by running `snakemake -n -r a_b.txt` and it should say that there is nothing to be done.

 We've discussed before that one of the main purposes of using a WFM is that it automatically makes sure that everything is up to date.
-This is done by recursively checking that outputs are always newer than inputs for all the rules involved in the generation of you target files.
-Now try to change the content of `a.txt` to some other text and save it.
+This is done by recursively checking that outputs are always newer than inputs for all the rules involved in the generation of your target files.
+Now try to change the contentsof `a.txt` to some other text and save it.
 What do you think will happen if you run `snakemake -n -r a_b.txt` again?

 ??? note "Click to see output"
     ```no-highlight